 3. Passport signature document

-You are also required to sign a passport signature document acknowledging that you understand the following:
+Sign the passport signature document acknowledging that you understand the following requirements:

-- It is your responsibility to secure and possess a valid passport for the duration of your time abroad, including the six months following your program.
+- It is my responsibility to secure and possess a valid passport for the duration of my time abroad, including the six months following my program.

-- It is the your responsibility to determine the entry and exit requirements and apply for any required visas.
+- It is my responsibility to determine the entry and exit requirements and apply for any required visas.
 (Your study abroad advisor will point you in the right direction)

-- Once you are accepted to a study abroad program and have a valid passport, you will be required to upload a scanned copy of the identification and signature pages of your passport into your MU online study abroad application.
+- Once I am accepted to a study abroad program and have a valid passport, I will upload a scanned copy of the identification and signature pages of my passport into my MU online study abroad application.

 1. Transcript request form